 The Conference will again take place in the world famous Oxford Union.

-The Union is steeped in history.
-It was founded in 1823 as a forum for discussion and debate, at a time when the free exchange of ideas was a notion foreign to the restrictive University authorities.
-It soon became the only place for students to discuss political topics whilst at Oxford.
+Steeped in history, Oxford Union became the place for students to discuss political topics whilst at Oxford.
 W.E.
-Gladstone, later to become one of the greatest British Prime Ministers, was one of the leading figures of the Union's early years.
-Gladstone was President of the Union in 1830, shortly before entering the House of Commons.
-Many others have followed him into politics, and the Union can boast dozens of former members who have been active in its affairs whilst at Oxford and then gone to become both nationally and internationally prominent figures.
+Gladstone, later to become one of the greatest British Prime Ministers, was one of the leading figures of the Union's early years and was President of the Union in 1830.
+Many others followed him into the world of politics and the Union can boast dozens of former members who, after being an active Union member, have gone on to become both nationally and internationally prominent figures.

 Accommodation at New College

-New College is one of the largest Oxford colleges.
-The College occupies a very attractive site near the centre of Oxford.
-The front quadrangle, dining hall, chapel and cloisters were built within a few years of the College's foundation in 1379; this was the first time that an entire scheme had been built in this way, and it formed a model for later colleges.
-Over the centuries, some reconstruction and much new building has taken place.
-It is the perfect host to the Joint Planning Law Conference.
+The perfect host to the Joint Planning Law Conference, New College is one of the largest Oxford colleges near the centre of town.
+The front quadrangle, dining hall, chapel and cloisters were built within a few years of the College's foundation in 1379.
+This was the first time that an entire scheme had been built in this way, and it formed a model for later colleges.
+Over the centuries, some reconstruction and much new building work has taken place but it still remains picturesque.

-2 nights' bed and breakfast accommodation is included in the delegate fee.
-Many of the study bedrooms have ensuite facilities.
+Two nights' bed and breakfast accommodation in the classic single study rooms is included in the delegate fee.

 The facilities in each room include: